Bromsgrove station serves the traditional market town of Bromsgrove in the Bromsgrove district of Worcestershire.

 The station is in the Aston Fields suburb of the town.
 It is staffed and is served by West Midlands Railway on the Cross-City Line some 15 miles southwest of Birmingham New Street.
 Services also run to Worcester and Hereford.

 The original station was opened in 1840.
 The adjacent works played a significant role in the development of locomotive engineering as the challenges of working the Lickey incline were overcome (see this short history).
 The station was remodelled in 2016 as part of the extension of the electrified Cross-City service.
 The new station is unusual in being built and owned by West Midlands Rail Executive.
 It is now a key park & ride station for the surrounding area.
+In late 2020, a Stations as Places prospectus was produced from the station which can be downloaded here

 The station is fully accessible and has a RADAR key accessible toilet.

-It is hoped that the station will be adopted by a group formed under the umbrella of Keep Bromsgrove Beautiful.
 An outline plan has been reached to have information for visitors displayed on the station fencing, to have planters on the station platforms, and to consider permanent artwork installations on the approach roads.

 Why not join us?